-Transfer around 2 hours to Kumamoto, a city famous for its majestic castle.

-Stop by the Castle and take a photo, before heading to Suizenji Garden.
+Transfer around 2 hours to Kumamoto, a city famous for its majestic castle, one of Japan's largest and most complete.
+Stop by the Castle which is currently under renovation and take a photo, before heading to Suizenji Garden.
 Check in to your hotel and enjoy some time at leisure before dinner this evening.

-Please note: Parts of Kumamoto Castle are currently under
+Please note: Kumamoto Castle is currently under renovation

-renovation after suffering serious damage in the 2016 earthquake.
-As such some parts of the grounds may be closed to the public, and are expected to require over 20 years to be fully repaired.
+after suffering serious damage in the 2016 earthquake.
+As such some parts of the grounds including the castle palace are still closed to the public, and are expected to require about 20 years to be fully repaired.
+We will stop here for a photo.

-Kumamoto - Kumamoto is a city on Kyushu's west coast, most famous for its castle.
+Kumamoto - The capital of Kumamoto Prefecture, Kumamoto is a city on Kyushu's west coast most famous for its castle.
 The city is also the gateway to the Aso region.